easypanel-io/website/docs/05-templates/mysql-backup/index.md

 ## Benefits

-- Easy to use: Just run the Docker container with the required environment variables and your MySQL databases will be backed up to AWS S3.
+- Secure and Reliable: The app provides a secure and reliable way to backup your MySQL databases to your AWS S3 bucket.
+It ensures that your data is safe and can be recovered whenever needed.
-- Flexible backup options: You can customize the mysqldump options and specify the databases you want to backup.
+- Flexible and Customizable: The app allows you to customize your backup process according to your needs.
+You can choose the databases you want to backup, set a consistent filename to overwrite with your backup or use a timestamp, and even decide the AWS S3 bucket region.
-- Supports periodic backups: You can schedule the backup process to run at specific times using cron format.
-- Supports multiple files: You can choose to have one file per database if needed.
+- Automated Backups: The app supports periodic backups, allowing you to schedule your backup process in a cron format.
+This ensures that your databases are backed up regularly without any manual intervention.

 ## Features

-- Customizable mysqldump options: You can specify additional mysqldump options or override the default options.
-- Specify databases to backup: You can choose to backup all databases or specify a list of databases to backup.
+- MySQL to S3 Backup: The app enables you to backup your MySQL databases to your AWS S3 bucket.
+It supports all databases and uses mysqldump options for the backup process.
+- Multi-file Support: The app supports multi-file backups, allowing you to have one file per database.
+This makes it easier to manage and recover specific databases.
-- AWS S3 integration: Backups are stored in your AWS S3 bucket with the specified path prefix.
+- AWS S3 Bucket Customization: The app allows you to customize your AWS S3 bucket settings.
+You can set the access key, secret key, bucket path, path prefix in your bucket, bucket region, and endpoint URL.
-- Support for AWS Signature Version 4: Enables compatibility with minio servers.
-- Flexible scheduling: You can schedule the backup process to run at specific times using cron format.
+- Backup Scheduling: The app allows you to schedule your backup process in a cron format.
+This ensures that your databases are backed up regularly and automatically.

 ## Links